After childbirth, hemorrhoids came out.

 • sedentary lifestyle.

-Exacerbation of an existing problem can cause:
+Exacerbation of an existing problem can be caused by:

 • prolonged diarrhea - diarrhea;

-• lifting weights, including older children;
+• lifting heavy objects, including for older children;

-• violent and prolonged labor activity.
+• violent and prolonged labor.

 This happens for the following reasons: